ManoManoTech/loggia/ROADMAP.md

 - Support faster JSON encoders like `msgspec`, `orjson` and `ujson` when detected
 - Allow custom formatters to be loaded via fully qualified names
 - Allow custom presets to be loaded via fully qualified names
+- Make environment variable parsing type aware and document it
 - Stronger KV support globally or per-logger
   - Through a general filter
   - Strip some KVs from messages